sthenusan/Machine-Learning-Project/README.md

 * 4272 wells were dried but they have good water quality.
 With finding a solution to give source again these wells, they can be functional.
 Finding clean water sources is not the only problem, to continue to feed these sources are equaly important.
 * 2226 (7%) wells have enough and soft water but needs repair.
 Authorities must invest on repairing.
 Otherwise these will be non-functional.
 * 8035 (27%) wells has enough, good quality water but they are non-functional.
 This shows that authorities must work and invest on technology to pump these good sources.
-* Authorties should check again the wells which they funded.
+* Authorities should check again the wells which they funded.
-* New tecqniques must be found to feed dry wells and repair wells.
+* New techniques must be found to feed dry wells and repair wells.

 ## Feature Engineering Proposals